 Ranking keywords on Google get harder every year.
 There is more competition and even Google is taking some of the clicks away. best way to compete is to use a good keyword tool and the methodical in your blog post planning. it also pays to target the right keywords and make sure that the traffic you're driving to your website will either buy your products or services visit your store or linked to you.

-The best keyword tool for new yoga business owners is Keysearch.
-We've been using this tool for many years and it's always served us very well.
+One of the best keyword research tools is Keysearch.
+We've been using this tool for many years.

 There are alternatives of course.
 Here are the best-known and most-respected keyword tools: